AFNordal/stochastic-plasma-modelling/readme.md

 Fits a double exponential function numerical data.
 Begins by doing the fit over all of the data.
 A new analysis domain is then calculated as `[peak_time-rise_time, peak_time+fall_time]` where rise and fall time are estimated from the previous fit.
 This is iterated until it converges on values for rise and fall time.

 Inputs:
-Time and data arrays from series, dictionary of parameters and optionally a verbosity level.
-The dictionary must contain dt
+Time and data arrays from series, dictionary of parameters and optionally a verbosity level and whether or not to return the raw optimized function parameters.
+The dictionary must contain dt.

 Returns:
-A tuple of `time array from fit, data array from fit, lambda_guess, tau_d_guess, error from fit`.
+A tuple of `(time array from fit, data array from fit, lambda_guess, tau_d_guess, error from fit, [raw_parameters])`.
 The error is the mean of the square rooted diagonals of the covariance of the fitted parameters.

 ---